Why Medical Training is Crucial for Survival

 A step above your basic first aid certification

-Tactical training is something that many people, civilians in particular, tend to overlook when it comes to the safety of themselves and those around them.
+Tactical training is something that many people, civilians in particular, tend to overlook when it comes to focusing on the safety of themselves and those around them.
 Instead, they take a karate class, or head to the gun range to test out their new concealed carry weapon, and that is about it.
 In reality, if you want to be someone who is well-rounded and prepared to handle any situation, then you need to have training to match that, and medical training and knowing how to use everything in your first aid kit is part of that knowledge base that can keep you, and those around you safe and alive.

-Let’s break down what type of medical training we are talking about, why it is important, and where to find some good courses.
+Our team at Core Vision Training is going to break down what type of medical training we are talking about, why it is important, and where to find some good courses.

-Now, we do not mean your standard first aid and CPR training, but instead a more in-depth style of medical training that will help you treat some more serious wounds that you may not expect, such as gunshot wounds and so on.
+Now, when referring to medical training, we do not mean your standard first aid and CPR training, but instead a more in-depth style of medical training that will help you treat some more serious wounds that you may not expect, such as gunshot wounds and so on.
 You may be thinking “that would never happen to me, I’ll never take a bullet, I don’t put myself in those situations”, but think a little harder.
 Countries all over the world are invaded and civilians are thrown into combat, that could happen anywhere.
 Aside from that, every day on the news there is some sort of shooting where people who were not involved in any form of combat, or illegal activities; they were just in the wrong place at the wrong time.

 Other than that, people suffer severe injuries every day in freak accidents, not just shootings.
 Car accidents, accidents on job sites, and so on, and sadly there are many fatalities as a result of these incidents.
 The average response time of an ambulance and EMTs is 7 minutes, and for some incidents 7 minutes is too long to go without care (another reason that having a first aid kit at all times is crucial).

-Importance of Medical Training
+Importance of combat Medical Training

 Piggybacking off of the information that is listed above, if you are in a situation where you are face to face with an injured individual, then you should be able to treat them for long enough that they can provide medical care.
 Whether it be a gunshot wound that went through their armor, or a car accident that left them with some sort of injury, then you should be able to step in and help out properly, this is all part of being a well rounded individual with a skillset that like a Swiss army knife, where you have the knowledge to handle just about anything that is thrown your way.